tmakatos/qemu/docs/devel/vfio-user.rst

 Protocol Specification
 ======================
 To distinguish from the base VFIO symbols, all vfio-user symbols are prefixed with vfio_user or VFIO_USER.
 In revision 0.1, all data is in the little-endian format, although this may be relaxed in future revision in cases where the client and server are both big-endian.
 The messages are formatted for seamless reuse of the native VFIO structs.
-A server can serve:

-1) multiple clients, and/or
-2) multiple virtual devices, belonging to one or more clients.

-Therefore each message requires a header that uniquely identifies the virtual device.
-It is a server-side implementation detail whether a single server handles multiple virtual devices from the same or multiple guests.

 Socket
 ------